-- Respective functions should ensure that the contract includes information security clauses.
-The function may seek necessary support from the Information Security team in this regard. - The right to audit the vendor and their subcontractors for outsourced partners. - The contract should require the vendor to notify CA Grameen if the vendor experiences financial difficulty, catastrophic events, information security incidents, a change in its strategic goals, or significant staffing changes. - > By including exact, quantifiable parameters along with clearly defined scope of work in the contract, one can establish clear expectations regarding the vendor's responsibilities - ➤ The contract should also specify consequences if the expectations are not met.
+- clauses.
+The function may seek necessary support from the Information Security team in this regard. - ii.
+The right to audit the vendor and their subcontractors for outsourced partners. - iii.
+The contract should require the vendor to notify CA Grameen if the vendor experiences financial difficulty, catastrophic events, information security incidents, a change in its strategic goals, or significant staffing changes. - iv.
+By including exact, quantifiable parameters along with clearly defined scope of work in the contract, one can establish clear expectations regarding the vendor's responsibilities - v.
+The contract should also specify consequences if the expectations are not met.
 If incentives for superior performance are to be awarded, they should be included in the contract.
-A clearly defined exit clause should be in place. - ➤ Background checks, non-disclosure and security policy compliance agreements shall be in place - > Should include clauses on audit trails, record retention and evidencing - > Should clearly specify payment terms, escalation /complaint mechanism etc. - All Outsourcing agreements should have the minimum set of legal clauses as specified by RBI master directions
+A clearly defined exit clause should be in place. - vi.
+Background checks, non-disclosure and security policy compliance agreements shall be in place - vii.
+Should include clauses on audit trails, record retention and evidencing - viii.
+Should clearly specify payment terms, escalation /complaint mechanism etc. - ix.
+All Outsourcing agreements should have the minimum set of legal clauses as specified by RBI master directions - x.
+All contracts with any critical software or application service provider should contain clauses for the creation, update and periodic review of SBOM.
+Contracts should also include clauses for non-compliance, including applicable penalties for failure to provide the required SBOM